 A Modern Twist: The Rise of Personalized and DIY Ornaments

 While the essence of Christmas Eve remains timeless, the style and nature of ornaments have seen a whirlwind of change.
-Today's Christmas ornaments range from hand-crafted vintage ornaments that take one down memory lane to DIY ornaments that add a personal touch and even to high-tech ornaments that light up and play music.
+Today's Christmas ornaments range from hand-crafted vintage ornaments that take one down memory lane to DIY holiday decor and ornaments that add a personal touch and even to high-tech ornaments that light up and play music.

 Personalization is the buzzword now.
 Ornaments often capture life's milestones—a wedding anniversary, a baby's first Christmas, or even a graduation.
-And if you're keen to add a sprinkle of global charm to your tree, ornaments inspired by traditions from around the world are becoming increasingly popular.
+And if you're keen to add a sprinkle of global charm to your tree, holiday ornaments inspired by traditions from around the world are becoming increasingly popular.
 From Japanese origami decorations to African beadwork, there's an ornament to reflect every culture and story.

 Iconic Ornaments Through the Decades